fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 It's super duper simple.

-The largest different between arrays and atlases in terms of implementation lies in the shader.
+The most notable difference between arrays and atlases in terms of implementation lies in the shader.

 To bind a texture array to the context you need a specialized sampler called `sampler2DArray`.
 We will also need a uniform to store the layer id.